anaencinasd/flatFlow_frontend/README.md

 Vite: A fast development build tool that serves as a development server for the application.
 ESLint: A pluggable linting tool for identifying and fixing problems in JavaScript code.
-TypeScript: Optional, but if you want to use TypeScript, you can add the necessary dependencies.